 Lok Sabha Election 2019: ‘Rajputs’ vs ‘jats’ contest on cards in Barmer

-Jaipur, Apr 20: Manvendra Singh, son of Rajput leader Jaswant Singh will take on BJP's Kailash Chaudhary, a Jat community leader in the Thar's Barmer constituency tuning it a tussle between major castes.
+Jaipur, Apr 20: Manvendra Singh, son of Rajput leader Jaswant Singh will take on Bharatiya Janata Party (BJP)'s Kailash Chaudhary, a Jat community leader in the Thar's Barmer constituency tuning it a tussle between major castes.

-Barmer, one of the largest parliamentary constituency in the county and is dominated by Jats and Rajputs who play a decisive role in elections.
-While Scheduled Castes and minority communities are considered to be largely supportive of Congress here, there are around 5.5 lakh Jats and 2.5 lakh Rajput voters.
+Barmer, one of the largest parliamentary constituency in the country and is dominated by Jats and Rajputs who play a decisive role in elections.
+While scheduled castes and minority communities are considered to be largely supportive of Congress here, there are around 5.5 lakh Jats and 2.5 lakh Rajput voters.

 Rajputs have been considered the traditional vote bank of BJP while Jats that of Congress.
 However, the Rajput community is upset with the BJP over a host of issues.
 Congress would also get back its traditional vote bank of Muslims that was dented by Jaswant Singh.
 He said that in 2004, Manvendra could win this seat with minority communities' support.